Dangerous winds, wildfire conditions returning to New Mexico

 Thousands of residents have evacuated due to flames that have charred large swaths of the Sangre de Cristo Mountains in northeastern New Mexico — a total of 275 square miles (712 square kilometers).

+“Just because the winds are coming from one direction doesn’t mean they can’t change direction so it’s better to be prepared and have residents ready to go,” she said.

+“Any new fire that starts has a good potential of becoming extremely active and any ongoing fires we’ll also see extreme activity because of this historic combination of fire weather that we’re seeing right now,” she added.

-The good news, Abel said, is additional fire crews continue to arrive from around the West.
+Abel said the good news was that additional fire crews continue to arrive from around the West.

 For many California firefighters backing up local units, the winds in New Mexico are puzzling.
 Unlike the sustained Santa Ana winds in southern California, the air around the Hermit’s Peak/Calf Canyon fires in New Mexico have swirled around and been redirected in complex and changing interactions with the mountains.